 Visit Our Tire Center in Fairbanks, AK!

 If you’re looking for new tires, or if you’re not ready to rotate your tires yourself, you can rely on Chevrolet Buick GMC of Fairbanks.
 Here, we have a dedicated tire center and a rotating panel of service specials.
 When you’re ready to take advantage of our tire deals here, contact our service department today.
 Wondering if your car battery needs replacing at your next service appointment?
 Looking for clarification on what antifreeze is used for?
 We can help with that, too!

 Related Posts from Chevrolet GMC Of Fairbanks

 Whether you choose to rotate your tires yourself or you choose to take your vehicle to our service center, tire rotation is a vital maintenance step you shouldn’t miss.
 In rotating your tires regularly, you’ll see better traction and performance on those sometimes slippery Fairbanks roads.
 Learn more about tire rotation with the experts at…

 Drivers from North Pole to Fort Wainwright are used to driving in snow and ice.
 While you might find salt on the roadways or driveways when traveling around Alaska, you shouldn’t buy salt for your driveway.
-Road salt melts ice when temperatures are in the 20s.
-Since temperatures frequently dip below the 20s, Fairbanks drivers can’t expect…
+Learning how to melt ice on your driveway without salt is critical for effectiveness and keeping your property safe.
+Road salt…